jurasec/SmartReponseLogRhythm/JIRAServiceDesk/README.md

 3. Plugin development.

   * Create the Payload.
 The payload consists of executables, scripts, and other supporting file types.
 The payload defines the actions that are taken by the SmartResponse after initiation.
-Our SmartResponse will have onlly one action, create an issue.
+Our SmartResponse will only have one action, create an issue.
 The payload is very simple and Note that some error handling, argument validation and other logic has been simplified or removed for this guide.

 ```powershell
 # main.ps1